hessu/aprsc/doc/INSTALLING.md

 To shut it down:

     sudo service aprsc stop

+To perform a restart:

+    sudo service aprsc restart

 When STARTAPRSC is set to YES in the /etc/default/aprsc file it will automatically start up when the system boots.
 You'll find it's log file in